 Snow melt will also be keeping the rivers topped up to dangerous levels throughout spring with early afternoon spikes as the sun goes about its mahi.
 This is especially pronounced on the larger watersheds that take in numerous side creeks, waterfalls, and substantial tributaries in their own right.
 Easy summer crossings become a little more dubious and fatalities happen, even with experienced trampers.
 All it takes is a short, sharp downpour and things can get spicy pretty quick.

-So if you’re eyeing up one of your favourite summer loops that has multiple river crossings, or heading into a new area, maybe put a pin in that trip for a few weeks until things settle down a bit.
+So if you’re eyeing up one of your favourite summer loops that has multiple river crossings, or heading into a new area, maybe put a pin in that spring hiking trip for a few weeks until things settle down a bit.

 “This winter I’m going to maintain my fitness so I’m ready for spring”, said everyone ever, yet only a very small percentage of us ever stick to the plan.
 And let’s be clear, going to the gym helps, but it’s nothing like the real thing.
 If you want to stay pack fit then load up the pack and go and find a big hill to walk up and down, which is a difficult proposition to get motivated for in the throes of winter.

-So don’t overshoot your abilities straight of the gate, you may have been pack fit in April but you need to work back up to it because feeling gassed in the back country with a lot of work ahead isn’t a good feeling at all, physically it’s tough and mentally it’s a real battle.
+So don’t overshoot your abilities straight of the gate, you may have been pack fit in April but you need to work back up to it because feeling gassed in the backcountry with a lot of work ahead isn’t a good feeling at all, physically it’s tough and mentally it’s a real battle.
 Pick some easy trips to start, go shorter and lighter, and maybe a bit flatter with less elevation gain.
 Anything is good to get the body moving again and reacquainted with wearing a pack – maybe it’s that local overnighter you’ve always ignored in search of adventures deeper in the hills.
 Anything is a win at this point and by starting off slowly you’re less likely to have a nasty or uncomfortable experience that puts you off for the rest of spring.

 We love spring in the outdoors, it can swing from benign to hostile quicker than you can boil a billy for your Back Country, and in that sense spring will always keep you on your toes.
 But that feeling of regained freedom from the clutches of winter, matched with a crystal clear bluebird day of travel ahead, is impossible to beat.